U.R.BANKSY - transforming urban realities

 Youth Exchange in Rustavi, Georgia

 The first day started with icebreaking activities and name games.
 Participants were introduced to the project idea, aims and strategy.
-Later, after sessions, they had an informal welcome evening, bonding night with music.
+Later, after sessions, they had an informal welcome evening, a bonding night with music.

 The second day started with morning stretches, energizers and teambuilding activities.
 After a coffee break, participants had an intro to human rights.
 This session was loaded with many human rights games, small workshops and discussions.
-After that, Georgian group leaders presented some information about competences and democratic citizenship.
-In the evening, everyone had a time to prepare their own countries with their group members for an intercultural night.
+After that, Georgian group leaders presented some information about competencies and democratic citizenship.
+In the evening, everyone had time to prepare their own countries with their group members for an intercultural night.
 Later, they represented countries with their national clothes, food and art.

 The seventh day was busy with workshops.
 The techniques of stencil, sketching and graffiti was reviewed in depth.
-After lunch the group went to main location and did the main sketches of graffiti.
+After lunch, the group went to the main location and did the main sketches of graffiti.
 After that work, reflection time was held again, in order to discuss and plan how to finish sketches.

-On the eighth day, the group went to main location again and finished the sketches, within the course of the day.
+On the eighth day, the group went to the main location again and finished the sketches, within the course of the day.
 After they were finished a big Georgian Supra was held in a restaurant in Rustavi.
 Guests had the opportunity to try out Georgian cuisine as well as national music and communicate with locals.

 The Project “U.R Banksy gave a fundamental knowledge about human rights and taught basics of graffiti, stencil, sketching techniques.
 It vividly portrays the necessity of expressing civil problems through art, especially in modern youth, and signifies its meaning in everyday life once again.